 The impact?
 Poor service levels and a confusing customer experience, which in turn lead to decreased customer satisfaction and reduced profitability.

 So, what to do?
 The solution, appropriately enough, is to create processes which can handle variety.
-And that’s where document assembly comes in.
-Advanced document assembly systems are designed specifically to handle variety (see The Sweet Spot of Document Assembly).
+And that’s where document automation comes in.
+Advanced document generation systems are designed specifically to handle variety (see The Sweet Spot of Document Assembly).

 Automating complex documents, such as finance contracts, enables banks to handle existing product changes more efficiently, and decrease time-to-market for new products.
 That has certainly been the experience of our customers.